-Vitamin D toxicity seems to be a very common notion today, especially among physicians.
+Vitamin D toxicity seems to be a very common notion today, even among physicians.
 If you examine it closer, though, it's a theory based on very flimsy evidence and often misinterpreted observations taken from a handful of unusual cases.

 Cholecalciferol/vitamin D is certainly toxic in excess.
 However, vitamin D toxicity is virtually unheard of until the dose exceeds 10,000IU per day.
 In adults, taking 50,000IU/day for more than a few months can produce toxicity.
-However, there would be no reason for anyone to do this, unless they are being treated for vitamin D deficiency by a health care provider.
+However, there would be no reason for anyone to do this, unless they are being treated for severe vitamin D deficiency by a health care provider.